proio-org/proio/README.md

 event data, even without having access to the particular protobuf message code used by the user.

-Compression type is set per-bucket, and can be LZ4 (default), GZIP, or uncompressed.
+Compression type is set per-bucket, and can be GZIP, LZ4, or uncompressed.

 ![proio buckets](proto/figures/proio_buckets.png)

+#### Metadata
+Bucket headers also introduce metadata to the stream in a way that is simple for the user.
+Metadata can be any slowly-changing information that is common to multiple events.
+Metadata can be added with proio writers, and is automatically associated with events when the stream is read by proio readers.
+Each metadata entry has a string key, can be added at any point in the stream, and is associated with all future events until a particular key is overridden at a future point in the stream.

 ## Getting started
 The best way to get started with proio is to look at examples.
 First, pick a